Physically Consistent Neural Networks for building thermal modeling: theory and analysis: Methods

 This is the case for real systems since $a$, $b$, and $c$ are small positive physical constants, i.e. inverses of resistances and capacitances.
 Moreover, it gives us simple verification criteria to ensure that the learned PCNN stays physically consistent as these conditions could easily be enforced during the training of the models, even though it was not needed in our experiments\footnote{The values learned by PCNNs in practice have orders of magnitude $10^{-1}$-$10^{-2}$ for $a$ and $d$ and $10^{-3}$-$10^{-4}$ for $b$ and $c$.}.

 Note that even when we do not have access to the power input directly and have to process the control inputs through an engineered or learned function $g$, we still get:

 which remains positive under the same conditions.
 This ensures that any change in the power input, as computed by a function $g$, still yields the expected physically consistent outcome on the zone temperature.
-As long as $g$ is constructed in a physically consistent manner, i.e. it is a strictly monotonically increasing function of $u$ with a root at $u=0$, as explained at the end of Section~\ref{sec: black_box}, we furthermore observe that:
+As long as $g$ \rText{is constructed in a physically consistent manner }\nText{satisfies the conditions in Remark~\ref{rem: g}}\rText{, i.e. it is a strictly monotonically increasing function of $u$ with a root at $u=0$, as explained at the end of Section~\ref{sec: black_box}}, we furthermore observe that: \rText{ }

-where $h(u)$ is a positive function since $g$ is monotonically increasing in $u$.
-The latter condition ensures that the partial derivatives of the temperature predictions with respect to control inputs remain positive, hence satisfying Equation~(\ref{equ: consistency power}), as long as the conditions in Equation~(\ref{equ: conditions}) hold.
+\nText{which remains positive, hence satisfying Equation~(\ref{equ: consistency power}), as long as the conditions in Equation~(\ref{equ: conditions}) hold since $g$ is defined as a monotonically increasing function.} \rText{where $h(u)$ is a positive function since $g$ is monotonically increasing in $u$.
+The latter condition ensures that the partial derivatives of the temperature predictions with respect to control inputs remain positive, hence satisfying Equation~(\ref{equ: consistency power}), as long as the conditions in Equation~(\ref{equ: conditions}) hold.}